domenic/blog.domenic.me/_posts/2020-09-30-hacktoberfest.markdown

 If you're comfortable cutting off genuine contributions from new users, you can try enabling GitHub's [interaction limits](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/limiting-interactions-in-your-repository).
-However, you have to do this every 24 hours, and it has the drawback of also disabling issue creation and comments.
+However, <del>you have to do this every 24 hours, and</del> it has the drawback of also disabling issue creation and comments. <ins>Update: GitHub has made the limit configurable, and has [a nice cheeky announcement tweet](https://twitter.com/github/status/1311772722234560517) zooming in on the "1 month" option.</ins>

 Another promising route would be if GitHub would cut off DigitalOcean's API access, as [Andrew Ayer has suggested](https://twitter.com/__agwa/status/1311399074814472194).
 It's not clear whether DigitalOcean